Detroit Diesel DD13 Engine

 Reliability is just as important, and the DD13 utilizes several cutting edge technologies to perform efficiently.
 This reduces wear over time and allows the engine to do its job with fewer maintenance stops.
 The Amplified Common Rail System (ACRS) optimizes the injection process for smooth acceleration and less vibration.
 The reduced friction and vibration mean less wear on parts over time as well as a quieter engine during operation.

 The DD13’s Torque Response

-The torque range of this engine is 1,250 lb-ft @ 1,100 RPM to 1650 lb-ft @ 1,100 RPM, with horsepower ranges from 370 to 470 respectively.
+The torque range of this engine is 1,250 lb-ft @ 1,100 RPM to 1650 lb-ft @ 1,100 RPM, with horsepower ranges from 370 to 470, respectively.
 From cruising out onto the highway to navigating a construction site, drivers will have what it takes to get the job done for the many hours of a long working day.
 One of the most versatile engines in the Detroit line-up, the DD13 can be found in more Freightliner trucks for sale today than any other Detroit engine.
-These include the:
+These include the following:

 - Freightliner Cascadia

 - Freightliner Coronado